Updated April 8, 2020

 Prohibiting employees who contract COVID-19 from attending the workplace should be no different than how an employer treats any other sick employee, in that any employee exhibiting signs of any contagious illness can be prohibited from attending the workplace until they are well again and confirmed not to be carrying the virus.
 Further, employees who contract COVID-19, just as any other sick employee, would be eligible to take a certain number of sick days pursuant to employment standards legislation, and may be eligible to claim benefits under a sick leave policy or a disability benefits plan, or where unionized, their collective agreement.

 In the absence of company paid sick leave benefits or disability benefits coverage, employees may also be entitled to sickness benefits under the Employment Insurance Act (Canada), commonly referred to as “EI benefits”.
 Provided the employee has accumulated sufficient insurable hours, employees who face a reduction in normal weekly earnings of at least 40% because of illness, injury, or quarantine may be eligible.
 The Federal Government recently announced changes to EI in response to the COVID-19 situation, in waiving the 1 week waiting period for sick benefits.
 An employee may be eligible for the sick benefit if they contract COVID-19, are required to self-isolate/quarantine, or care for a family member in self-isolation.
 This is different than the regular income replacement benefit that an employee may be eligible for if an employer is required to shut down their operations and lay-off employees as a result of the impact of COVID-19 on their business operations.
-As of this morning, the Federal Government also announced new income assistance benefits for employees and self-employed persons who do not qualify for EI, including:
+Most notably, however, the Federal Government has implemented the Canadian Emergency Response Benefit (CERB), for employees and self-employed persons who may not have otherwise qualified for EI.
+Further details on the CERB can be obtained here.

-It is possible we could see further changes to EI benefits or other income assistance benefits implemented in the future depending on the impact of COVID-19 in Canada over time.
+It is possible we could see further changes to EI benefits, the CERB, or other provincial income assistance benefits implemented in the future depending on the impact of COVID-19 in Canada over time.
 Employers should continue to watch for updates and developments in this regard.

 Can an employer lay-off employees where business circumstances due to COVID-19 require closure or reduction in the workforce?